 If you post to a bulletin board, blog, or post a comment on this website, you should be aware that any personally identifiable information you submit there can be read, collected, or used by other users of these forums, and could be used to send you unsolicited messages.
 We are not responsible for the personally identifiable information that you choose to submit in these public forums.

-We occasionally provide user testimonials on our web site from users who have submitted their experiences with The Legal Examiner or Injury Board, as well as posting personally identifiable information such as name, phone number and email of attorneys and legal staff of member law firms.
+We occasionally provide user testimonials on our web site from users who have submitted their experiences with The Legal Examiner or, as well as posting personally identifiable information such as name, phone number and email of staff writers, guest bloggers and other third parties.
 We obtain explicit consent prior to posting testimonials on our site.
 Any personally identifiable information you choose to post within your testimonial may be used by other users of this site to contact you.
 We are not responsible for the personally identifiable information you choose to post to our website with your testimonial.